 Currently, this is £40,000 for each individual.
 This is the gross amount so the net amount payable would be £32,000 and the HMRC make up the difference at the basic rate inside the pension fund.

 It is possible to bring forward unused allowances from the last three years so again careful advice must be taken as to the amounts which are available against income.
-This has been available against total income and therefore at the tax payers highest marginal rate.
+This was available against total income and therefore at the tax payers highest marginal rate.

 Your pension fund should also be considered together with a pensions by-pass trust to ensure that any capital payments are, in appropriate circumstances, protected for your family down the generations.